joh120/Calendar_App_JS/README.md

 Pseudo code

-function openModal() deals with logic when we click on a date, in which it enables us to see our event modal that have been set to display none on our css.
+function openModal() deals with logic when we click on a date, in which it enables us to see our event modal that have been set to 'display: none' on our css.

 function load() get the date that we are on and set the month we display to get the right padding days of the current month we are on.
 Also load() get the eventfor day if we have one and appends that daysquare to our calendar.